pramitmallick/spinn/README.md

-# Stack-augmented Parser-Interpreter Neural Network

-This repository contains the source code based on the paper [A Fast Unified Model for Sentence Parsing and Understanding][1] and [original codebase][9].
-For a more informal introduction to the ideas behind the model, see this [Stanford NLP blog post][8].

-The included implementations are:

-- A **Python/Pytorch** implementation of SPINN using a naïve stack representation (named `fat-stack`)

-## Python code

-The Python code lives, quite intuitively, in the `python` folder.
-We used this code to train and test the SPINN models before publication.
+# Code for Williams, Drozdov, and Bowman '17

+This release contains the source code for the paper TODO.

+It is built on a fairly large and unwieldy [codebase][9] that was prepared for the paper [A Fast Unified Model for Sentence Parsing and Understanding][1].
+The codebase at head is still under active development for other projects.

 ### Installation

 Requirements:

 - Python 2.7
-- Pytorch
+- Pytorch 0.2.0

 Install most required Python dependencies using the command below.